web3masons/lets-keep-etc-classic/etc-coop-withdrawal.md

 ## Due Credit

 First and foremost we are grateful to Bob, ETC Coop and IOHK for updating the community with their decision, which enables the Treasury conversation to be moved along to it's next stage, wherever that may be.
-The Coop's recommitment to transparency is also appreciated and we look forward to it's continued maintenance.
+The Coop's recommitment to transparency is also appreciated and we look forward to it's continued maintenance and the engagement it facilitates.

-In our view, this potentially difficult but necessary action demonstrates that ETC Coop is both tuned-in to community sentiment and has the humility and flexibility to correct course when required.
-As such, for many ETC participants, the decision has raised confidence in ETC Coop's current leadership, which continues to prove itself a positive force for Ethereum Classic.
+In our view, this potentially difficult but necessary announcement demonstrates that ETC Coop is both tuned-in to community sentiment and has the humility and flexibility to correct course when required.
+For many ETC participants including ourselves, the decision has raised confidence in ETC Coop's current leadership, which continues to prove itself a positive force for Ethereum Classic.

 ## Ding, Dong, ECIP-1098 is Dead